 - Compilation and review of all Safe Work Method Statements,

-- Review and assisting in the completion of Risk Assessments as required
+- Review and assist in the completion of Risk Assessments as required

-The Occupational Health and Safety Manager is responsible for ensuring that information required for the monitoring and evaluation of OHSE performance is developed, collected and disseminated to the SPVM Network.
+Management is responsible for ensuring that information required for the monitoring and evaluation of OHSE performance is developed, collected and disseminated to the Scientific Pest Management Network.
 This Includes;

 - Monitoring and evaluation of the performance of the OHSE system;